-This article only applies to travelers in Canada that selected a Turo provided protection plan when booking the vehicle.
+This article only applies to guests in Canada that selected a Turo provided protection plan when booking the vehicle.

-If you are renting in a country outside of the United States or Ontario, Alberta, or Quebec, Canada, or a vehicle in the United States and Canada where the owner has declined Turo’s protection, your insurance will be provided by the owner’s own commercial rental car liability insurance and you should, therefore, consult the owner and the vehicle’s description for more information about their insurance and their accident processes.
-Turo does not handle insurance or damage claims for vehicles covered by owner-provided insurance; in the case of damage or an accident, contact the owner immediately to learn what steps you will need to take.
+If you are booking in a country outside of the United States or Ontario, Alberta, or Quebec, Canada, or a vehicle in the United States and Canada where the host has declined Turo’s protection, your insurance will be provided by the host’s own commercial rental car liability insurance and you should, therefore, consult the host and the vehicle’s description for more information about their insurance and their accident processes.
+Turo does not handle insurance or damage claims for vehicles covered by owner-provided insurance; in the case of damage or an accident, contact the host immediately to learn what steps you will need to take.

-The specifics of Turo’s protection are described in the Renter portion of this FAQ entry, including procedures relating to subrogation.
+The specifics of Turo’s protection are described in the Guest portion of this FAQ entry, including procedures relating to subrogation.
 A simple description of the typical claims process is available here.

 If there is another car involved, please make sure to get the contact and insurance information for the other car and driver, and get a police report if available.

-After we have received a report of the incident, Intact processes the claim*.
+In certain cases, after we have received a report of the incident, the claim is sent to our insurance partner Intact to process the claim*.
 During the claims process, please share all relevant documentation (e.g., photos, police reports, etc.) with your Turo and Intact claims specialists.
 The specific resolution will depend on the facts of your case (which party is at fault, jurisdiction, etc.), and we will guide you through the claims process.

 When damage is reported, you will initially be charged the following preliminary applicable amount at the beginning of the claims process, depending on the initial assessment of the damage:

 - Basic Plan – up to $3000, and no less than $500